 Impracticability excuses performances where an excused party has no control over a situation or is not at fault for an occurrence during the business transaction.
 Overall, impracticability is only reserved in extreme cases.

 - Example: You enter into a contract with someone performing services or selling goods.
 The cost associated with the agreement increases due to regulatory burdens and government taxes, etc. When entering into the agreement, you did not consider such factors.
 If executing the agreement results in undue financial burdens, you can exit the agreement by citing the commercial impracticability in executing the contract.

 Impossibility happens regarding a certain duty that’s under contract is impossible to complete because of sudden circumstances.

 - Example: Rick pays Ben $10,000 to paint his house in March, but a fire destroys the property in February before payment is used.
 This would excuse Rick from the agreement because the house cannot be painted.
 Therefore, Ben has no recourse in seeking damages in a courtroom due to the issue of impossibility.

 Another instance is if Rick, who owns several apple farms, enters into a contract with a business and promises to provide two hundred bushels of apples annually.
 The agreement notes that all apples must be Granny Smith apples and come from the southern party of the field.
 Due to a harsh winter, however, the apples failed to grow.
 Due to the effects of the harsh weather, Rick does not have to provide the apples due to circumstances that fell beyond his control.

 If you need help with frustration of purpose example, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.